China stocks fall as Ukraine crisis escalates - NewsBreak

 ** Shortly after Putin spoke, explosions could be heard in the pre-dawn quiet of the Ukrainian capital of Kyiv.

-** Outflows through Northbound leg of the Stock Connect totalled 2.19 billion yuan at midday break, according to Refinitiv data,.
+** Outflows through Northbound leg of the Stock Connect totalled 2.19 billion yuan at midday break, according to Refinitiv data (.NQUOTA.SH), (.NQUOTA.ZK).

-** Chinese offshore-listed tech firms are facing a double whammy of fresh regulatory crackdowns by Beijing and growing geopolitical tensions over Ukraine, sending the Hang Seng Tech Idnex down more than 4%.
+** Chinese offshore-listed tech firms are facing a double whammy of fresh regulatory crackdowns by Beijing and growing geopolitical tensions over Ukraine, sending the Hang Seng Tech Idnex (.HSTECH) down more than 4%. read more

-** Mainland developers listed in Hong Kong slumped 4.3%, with Shimao down nearly 10%, after a trustee said roughly $170 million worth of asset-backed notes guaranteed by the Chinese developer may not be redeemed on maturity.
+** Mainland developers listed in Hong Kong (.HSMPI) slumped 4.3%, with Shimao (0813.HK) down nearly 10%, after a trustee said roughly $170 million worth of asset-backed notes guaranteed by the Chinese developer may not be redeemed on maturity. read more

-** Consumer discretionary stocks plunged 4%, while the finance index lost nearly 3%.
+** Consumer discretionary (.HSCICD) stocks plunged 4%, while the finance index (.HSNF) lost nearly 3%.

 Comments / 0